Dylan Carlson Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective eight K/9, the third-worst in MLB.
+- The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 27th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.11).
+- The Royals have a 5.13 team ERA that ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.